AntoJebi7/MERN-Mitochondria/README.md

-# ⚡ MERN-Mitochondria: The Powerhouse of Full-Stack Apps
+# ⚡ MERN-Mitochondria: The Resource Powerhouse
 (will update everyday !)
 MERN-Mitochondria is a blazing-fast, feature-rich full-stack web resource using **MongoDB, Express.js, React.js, and Node.js**.
 Just like the **mitochondria powers cells**, this app fuels your development with a robust, scalable, and efficient foundation.